CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part2_EN/scriptingsystem_part2_EN.rst

    execution of the function above the input field as a label and explanatory text.
 #. **Variable** - In this field you specify the variable to store the
    value entered by the user.
+In addition, the value of the variable is also used as the initial value when the input dialogue is displayed.
+This means if you initialise the variable with the value 5 beforehand, for example, the value 5 is displayed as the default value when the input dialogue is shown.
 #. **Type Hint** - You can specify the input type, number or text, here.
    Depending on the selected input type the user input dialog accepts only certain values.